-Today, I want to go through one of those MOST important pages on your website, the "Contact Us" page and give you the top tips on how to make it super visitor-friendly.
+Today, we want to go through one of those MOST important pages on your website, the Contact Us page, and give you the top tips, best practices, and examples of making it super visitor-friendly.

-Let’s get to it!
+So let’s get to it!

-Tip 1: Pay Special Attention to Design
+1. Pay Special Attention to the Contact Us Page Design

 Great example with great design: Indofilio

-Tip 2: Make Your Contact Page Easy to Find!
+2. Make Your Contact Page Easy to Find!

-Good example: Whole Design Studios
+Great example: Whole Design Studios

-Tip 3: Give Users the Right to Choose
+3. Give Users the Right to Choose

-Your Company Address - Showing your place on the Google Maps will also be helpful in case of local businesses.
+Your company address – Showing your place on Google Maps will also be helpful in the case of local businesses.

-Social Media Links - Your visitors might want to connect with you on their favorite social network.
+Social Media links – Your visitors might want to connect with you on their favorite social network.

 Fantastic example: Moosend